Cannabis Made Clear

 Driving while under the influence of cannabis is illegal — and these laws can be enforced even if you’re not showing signs of impairment.

 Since the effects of cannabis vary from person to person, as does the rate that cannabis leaves the body’s systems, there is no perfect way to determine your impairment level.
-The method of consumption adds another set of variables: Some experts conclude that inhalation can impair your driving skills for six to eight hours, while ingesting cannabis can impair them for eight to 12, and some effects of cannabis, such as drowsiness, can last 24 hours.
+The method of consumption adds another set of variables: Some experts have concluded that inhalation can impair your driving skills for six to eight hours, while ingesting cannabis can impair them for eight to 12, and some effects of cannabis, such as drowsiness, can last 24 hours.
 Err on the safe side and arrange for a ride after consuming cannabis.

-Travelling with cannabis
+Travelling with cannabis inside Canada

+Cannabis possession and consumption laws and limits vary across all Canadian provinces.
 If you’re travelling within Canada, you’re generally permitted to transport the legal limit of cannabis in either your carry-on or your checked luggage.
 The Canadian Air Transport Security Authority offers guidelines for the transportation of cannabis.
-Ensure you check the legal age for cannabis possession and consumption, as well as where you are legally permitted to consume it, for the province or territory you’re travelling to — it varies across the country.

 Back to Cannabis Made Clear Back to Legal Use